ansible/ansible-sign/docs/rundown.rst

 GPG is the only current supported means of signing and validation.
 As such, the rest of this tutorial assumes the use of GPG.

-The process of creating a GPG public key for signing content is well documented online, such as in this `Red Hat "Enable Sysadmin" blog post`_.
+The process of creating a GPG public/private keypair for signing content is well documented online, such as in this `Red Hat "Enable Sysadmin" blog post`_.
 As such, we will assume that you have a valid GPG keypair already available and in your default GnuPG keyring.

 You can verify that you have a keypair with the following command: